influxdata/docs-v2/content/influxdb/cloud/sign-up.md

   - /influxdb/v2/cloud/get-started/
 ---

-InfluxDB Cloud is a fully managed and hosted version of InfluxDB 2.0, the time series platform purpose-built to collect, store, process and visualize metrics and events.
+InfluxDB Cloud is a fully managed and hosted version of InfluxDB, designed to collect, store, process, and visualize metrics and events.

+**Note:** New InfluxDB Cloud signups are for version 3.0 only.
+If you are looking to use InfluxDB 2.0, consider self-hosting InfluxDB OSS 2.0.

 {{< product-name >}} is API-compatible and functionally compatible with InfluxDB OSS 2.0.
 The primary differences between InfluxDB OSS 2.0 and InfluxDB Cloud are: